For Faculty Reporting an Infraction

 If you suspect collusion on an exam, homework, etc. you should speak individually to the students involved.
 Cases that come to the Academic Honor Board (AHB) may not be clear-cut, and it is important that you remain open-minded and convey a non-judgmental manner when discussing concerns with the student.

-After speaking with the student(s) you should give the student the opportunity to report herself to the chair of the AHB and to let you know when she has done so.
-A student may refuse to report herself, but you must report any suspected infraction.
+After speaking with the student(s) you should give the student the opportunity to report themselves to the chair of the AHB and ask them to let you know when they have done so.
+A student may refuse to report themselves, but you must report any suspected infraction.

 Once you have reported the suspected infraction, submit the material that led you to suspect an infraction (e.g. paper, exam, homework.) to the Honor Board Chair, c/o the Dean of the College.
 If the issue is plagiarism, include the sources for the work in question so that the AHB can understand the extent of the infraction.